5 Good reasons to visit Barcelona in April or May

 April and May are great months for exploring Barcelona on foot!
 The temperature is balmy, and there are far fewer tourists than in the summer months.
 The perfect time to get to know the Catalan capital inside out!

 There’s something for all tastes and budgets.
-Gastro-tours for foodies, tours of Sagrada Familia for fans of Gaudí, guided walks around the Gothic quarter for history lovers, tours of the Camp Nou stadium for football nuts, visits to Montjuïc and the Miró foundation for family groups… the hardest part is choosing one!
+Tours of Sagrada Familia for fans of Gaudí, guided walks around the Gothic quarter for history lovers, tours of the Camp Nou stadium for football nuts, visits to Montjuïc and the Miró foundation for family groups… the hardest part is choosing one!

 Other hints and tips